32 Different Types of Moths in Oregon

 The Big Poplar Sphinx Moth, a close relative of the Modest Sphinx, resembles it.
 This species once went by the same popular name, leading to confusion.

-On the leaves of the host trees, females deposit fertilized eggs.
-The modest sphinx caterpillar consumes the leaves of cottonwood trees, as well as poplar, aspen, and willow.
+Females deposit fertilized eggs on the leaves of the host trees.
+The modest sphinx caterpillar consumes the leaves of cottonwood trees, poplar, aspen, and willow.

 The Modest Sphinx can be found in every nation in North America because these host trees are so common there.

 The squishy, green caterpillar has tiny white dots all over it.
-And this ends our list of the different types of moths in Oregon!
+This concludes our list of the different types of moths in Oregon!

 Leave a Reply